 The Cloud Predictive Intelligence process flow for an 'unknown/undetermined' file

 The most significant risk to endpoints is from newly released malware, also known as a Zero Day threat.
 In this scenario, the file has never been seen before, so the Webroot Intelligence Network is unable to make an instantaneous determination based on the file hash alone.
-Rather than simply assuming the file is a non-threat because the file is not ‘known bad’, the agent does a trial execution of the file within a Sandbox on the local Agent to examine what other files are touched, any changes that are made, and any network activity that is attempted without compromising the endpoint.
+Rather than assuming the file is not a threat because it is not ‘known bad’, the agent monitors the file's execution and records which other files are touched, changes that are made, and any network activity that is attempted without compromising the endpoint.
 The behaviors from this pseudo-execution are analyzed in more detail and matched against the Webroot Intelligence Network’s database of behavioral rule sets.

 If a definitive determination is still not possible based on the behavior, the file is then allowed to run on the endpoint.
 Full monitoring and journaling runs alongside all the other Webroot security shields until the new file can be clearly identified as ‘known good’ or ‘known bad’.
 Any behaviors that exhibit malware behaviors are immediately blocked despite the allowed file execution.